 “It’s really going to be up to them, if they want to pursue knowing them, and wanting to know, but we haven’t thought about how we would even approach telling them.
 We probably need advice on that,” she bravely admits as a mom who only wants the best for her children.

-In their interactions with their new children, though, the Lamzas are most focused on active and engaging FUN!
-Since officially becoming Lamzas, Jalisa and Enrique have been invited guests to numerous birthday parties for their new cousins, have toured a nearby pumpkin patch, and have joined in on camping trips and weekends at the beach.
+In their interactions with their new children, though, the Lamzas are most focused on active and engaging fun.
+Since officially becoming Lamzas, Jalisa and Enrique have been invited to numerous birthday parties for their new cousins, toured a nearby pumpkin patch, and joined in on camping trips and weekends at the beach.
 The Lamzas have begun noticing the nuance of parenthood.

 “Jalisa is very aware of her surroundings and what’s going on,” Lorena says.
 “Kike is more…he focuses on something, and anything else can happen…Jalisa is more ‘that’s happening here, that’s happening there…’…that’s one of the biggest differences between them that I see.

 “But Jalisa is very focused, too.
 She wants one thing, and she wants it,” Lorena says, “but we are also learning about compromising.”

 It’s about making sure that they are taken care of educationally, so that they can one day take care of themselves.

 When new and young family members are being integrated into a family, the learning curve for both parents and children will arc gently with love, compassion, and communication, resulting in children raised in a stable and loving home who can grow into stable, loving members of their community.

 “It’s important for me that they have a belief that they can trust and love throughout their lives,” Lorena says when asked about her goals as a new parent.